joaompinto/codedriver/README.md

 # CodeDriver

-CodeDriver is an AI-powered tool that helps you modify and analyze code files using natural language prompts.
-It leverages the Anthropic Claude AI model to understand your requests and generate the necessary code changes or provide insightful analysis.
+CodeDriver is a command-line tool that leverages the Claude AI language model to assist with code modifications and analysis.
+It provides a convenient interface for interacting with Claude, allowing you to request code changes, preview the proposed modifications, and selectively apply them to your project.

 ## Features

-- **Code Modification**: Provide a natural language description of the changes you need, and CodeDriver will generate a unified diff with the proposed modifications.
-- **Code Analysis**: Get a concise analysis of your codebase, including its main purpose, key features, and main components.
+- **Project Analysis**: Get a concise summary of your project's purpose, key features, and main components.
-- **Interactive Preview**: Before applying any changes, you can preview the proposed modifications and decide whether to apply them or not.
-- **Syntax Highlighting**: Diffs and new files are displayed with syntax highlighting for better readability.
+- **Code Modification**: Request code changes by describing the desired modifications in natural language.
+- **Change Preview**: View a detailed overview of the proposed changes, including file-by-file diffs.
+- **Selective Application**: Apply changes to specific files or the entire project with a simple command.
+- **Safety Features**: Automatic backups, preview directories for testing, and patch-based change application ensure a safe modification process.

 ## Installation